-I. Introduction to Wife-Swapping (Couple Swapping): Serious Mathematics!
+I. Introduction to Wife-Husband Swapping (Couple Swapping): Serious Mathematics

 III.
-Theory of Probability Applied to Couple Swapping: The Hypergeometric Distribution
+Theory of Probability Applied to Couple Swapping: Hypergeometric Distribution Formula

 IV.
-Theory of Probability Applied to Wife-Swapping: The Problem of Coincidences (Montmort)
+Theory of Probability Applied to Wife-Swapping: Problem of Coincidences (Montmort)

-V. Addendum to Couple Swapping, and the Birthday Paradox Formula
+V. Addendum to Couple Swapping, and Birthday Paradox Formula

 VI.
-Essential Resources in Theory of Probability: Couple Swapping, and the Birthday Paradox
+Essential Resources in Theory of Probability: Couple Swapping, Birthday Paradox

 This may look or sound like a frivolous subject.
 You should be mindful that nothing is frivolous.
 It's all about being true (truthfulness) or being untrue.
 Feelings must be discarded when dealing with the Truth.
 It's not important that you like or dislike a relation when evaluated to the status of Truth.